CAMP CRUSOE CHILD & VULNERABLE ADULTS PROTECTION & SAFEGUARDING POLICY

 The HMG booklet "What To Do If You’re Worried A Child Is Being Abused" contains further guidance on sharing information to protect children.

 Camp Crusoe expects staff to adhere to and uphold the highest standards of professional conduct.
 Below is a summary of the statement of principles of ethical conduct for youth work, from the National Youth Agency.
-Practitioners are advised to read the full document (NYA website)
+Practitioners are advised to read the full document.

-All staff working with young people have a commitment to:
+All staff working with children have a commitment to:

 Treat young people with respect, valuing each individual and avoiding negative discrimination.